Shushik/b-cal/readme.txt

      tmpl          | Custom Django-styled templates for header, title for
                    | the next and the previous arrows and template for
                    | output for the tied up field (if exists)
+                   |
+                   | See the full list of templates below
     ----------------------------------------------------------------------
      min_date      | Minimal date in the calendar`s range (yesterday
                    | by the default)